purpleidea/mgmt/DOCUMENTATION.md

 If you feel that a well used option needs documenting here, please patch it!

 ###Overview of reference
+* [Meta parameters](#meta-parameters): List of available resource meta parameters.
 * [Graph definition file](#graph-definition-file): Main graph definition file.
 * [Command line](#command-line): Command line parameters.

+###Meta parameters
+These meta parameters are special parameters (or properties) which can apply to any resource.
+The usefulness of doing so will depend on the particular meta parameter and resource combination.

+####AutoEdge
+Boolean.
+Should we generate auto edges for this resource?

+####AutoGroup
+Boolean.
+Should we attempt to automatically group this resource with others?

+####Noop
+Boolean.
+Should the Apply portion of the CheckApply method of the resource make any changes?
+Noop is a concatenation of no-operation.

+####Retry
+Integer.
+The number of times to retry running the resource on error.
+Use -1 for infinite.
+This currently applies for both the Watch operation (which can fail) and for the CheckApply operation.
+While they could have separate values, I've decided to use the same ones for both until there's a proper reason to want to do something differently for the Watch errors.

+####Delay
+Integer.
+Number of milliseconds to wait between retries.
+The same value is shared between the Watch and CheckApply retries.
+This currently applies for both the Watch operation (which can fail) and for the CheckApply operation.
+While they could have separate values, I've decided to use the same ones for both until there's a proper reason to want to do something differently for the Watch errors.

 ###Graph definition file
 graph.yaml is the compiled graph definition file.
 The format is currently